 Applicants selected from the initial application pool will be invited to participate in a panel interview conducted by an MSC representative, a senior medical scribe, and a member of the medical community.
 Those selected from the interview process will be provided with preclinical training, the costs for which will be borne by MSC.
 Following the completion of MSC’s proprietary CAMELOT Medical Scribe Training Program, as well as mandatory training in patient confidentiality, infection prevention, patient management and workplace safety, prospective hires will be tested for their knowledge and competency.
 Those who have achieved the necessary passing grade on these tests will move on to the final stage of preclinical training, in a classroom-based training and evaluation session.
 Upon completion of preclinical training, the new Medical Scribe in Training will participate in a site orientation, as well as any other mandatory site-specific training or certifications mandated by the clinic or hospital in question.
 The Medical Scribe in Training will then complete a period of on-site clinical training, under the direct supervision of both a physician and a Medical Scribe Supervisor.
 Continuous evaluation and feedback are provided during this time.
 Once deemed able to work independently by both the Supervisor and physician, the new hire will be recognized as having completed their training and will be considered certified to work as an MSC Medical Scribe.

 Applicants invited to participate in the classroom-based final stage of preclinical training must submit their police record check and immunization records, including a two-step TB test, before they are permitted to attend.
 The costs for these are to be borne by the applicant.

 - Academic transcript (either official or unofficial)

-- A handwritten cover letter explaining your interest in becoming a medical scribe and what sets you apart from other applicants
+- A 1 page handwritten (printing) cover letter explaining your interest in becoming a medical scribe and what sets you apart from other applicants

 - Reference Contact